CodeGeneration-2020/code-generation-code-style/docs/development.md

 3. Press `Shell Command: Install 'code' command in PATH`.

 4. Close your VSCODE and try to launch it via console `code ./path-to-your-project-folder`

-### Usefull shortcuts
+### Useful shortcuts ✅

 > For Linux/Windows use `Ctrl` instead of `⌘`.